Working while pregnant: tips for managing pregnancy symptoms

 - Consider ways to make your daily and weekly routine easier, like ordering groceries online or having a child care pick-up roster.

 - Check your employment contract and find out what your rights are.

 - Talk with your employer about staying in touch with your workplace during your leave.
 Many employers have informal arrangements (including intranet access) or more formal events like return to work seminars.
-While you’re on unpaid parental leave, you can do up to 10 days paid work to ‘keep in touch’ – for example, by becoming familiar with changed systems or getting used to work again.
+While you’re on unpaid parental leave, you can do up to 10 days paid work to ‘keep in touch’ – for example, to get familiar with changed systems or get used to work again.

 - Talk about return to work options with your employer, including new or more flexible work arrangements or roles – for example, part-time arrangements.
 Usually your employer must think about this thoroughly and come to a reasonable decision.
 Think about where you might be able to compromise or negotiate.

 - Talk with your employer about breastfeeding at work, including facilities where you can breastfeed, express breastmilk and/or refrigerate breastmilk, and times when you can have a break to breastfeed.